andy-twosticks/pod4/README.md

 Note that we have to require pg_interface and pg seperately.
 I won't bother to show this in any more model examples.

+Note also that we are passing the PG connection string to the interface.
+This is not best practice.
+Ideally, you should set up a connection pool, instead.
+See below.

 ### Interface ###

 Let's start with the interface definition.
 Remember, the interface class is only there to